Shreejith25/ML-Practice-Playground/README.md

 This project showcases a Decision Tree Classifier using the Iris dataset , implementing Pre-Pruning and Post-Pruning techniques to improve model performance and prevent overfitting.
 The classifier is built in Python, leveraging scikit-learn for model building, tuning, and evaluation.

-Libraries Used
+    Libraries used
         - Pandas
         - sklearn
-    - matplotlib
+        - Matplotlib

 ### 📂 Project Files